DylanMeeus/springboot_jwt_blog/_posts/2015-10-07-refresh-tokens-what-are-they-and-when-to-use-them.markdown

 ---
 layout: post
 title: "Refresh Tokens: When to Use Them and How They Interact with JWTs"
-description: "Learn about refresh tokens and how they fit in the modern web"
+description: "Learn about refresh tokens and how they fit in the modern web.
+Get a working sample of how to implement it with NodeJS"
 date: 2015-10-07 09:00
 author:
   name: Sebastián Peyrott